rob-allison/structuredschema/README.md

 # Type based validation

 A *type* is defined here as a set of structured values matching that type.
 A *structured schema* is the expression of a type as a structured value.
 A structured value can then be validated against such a schema, and passes only if it is a member of the set of values matching the type defined by the schema.
 The result of validation is itself structured data - a list of validation failures.
 An empty list indicates that validation passed.

+The structured schema is an object with two fields - a *type definition* and (optionally) a *context*.
+The type definition is an object or array with type definitions as field or item values respectively, or a string denoting a *type expression*, as described below.

+# Object type definition

+Where a type definition is an object, then a matching value must also be an object with the same fields (except optional fields, see below).
+The value of each field in the matching object must match the type definition found at the corrsponding field value in the object type definition, and there shall be no additional fields.
+Where a field type definition is a string type expression, then the type expression may have a '?' appended to indicate the field is optional.
+Note that therefore field type definitions that are themselves objects, or arrays, cannot be optional - instead it is necessary to define them as named types, see below.

+# Array type definition

+Where a tyep definition is an array, the matching value must also be an array, of the same length, with each item value matching the type defintiion found at the coreesponding index in the array type defintion.
+This is appropriate for fixed length, possibly hetegeonous, arrays.
+For varible length honogenous arrays, the built in type constructor 'Array' is used, see below.

+# Type expression

+A *type expression* is a string that resolves to a type.
+It comprises of either a named type, optionally with type expression parameters, a type literal, or a union of two or more type expressions.
+The full BNF grammar is here.

 # Type literals

-From the JSON specification, but with the separation of integers and decimals, there are the following base types:

-Boolean, Integer, Decimal, String, Object, Array and Null

-*type literals* define subsets of each data type.
+For the scalar types, ie not object or array, a *type literal* defines a subset of each data type.

-For Boolean, Integer, Decimal, and Null types, type literals corresponding to a single value in those types may be formed as the value itself (preferred where possible) or as string.
-For example 52 or "52".

 ## Boolean